raesene/kube_security_lab/README.md

 - Ansible
   - Also install the docker python module (e.g. `pip install docker` or `pip3 install docker`)

-If you're running Ubuntu 18.04, you can use the `install_ansible_ubuntu.sh` file to do the ansible setup.
-If you're running Ubuntu 20.04 then you can just get ansible from apt.

 ## Getting Started